Usage

 local

 Real mac with locally administered bit set.
-If the real
+If the

-back to the fixed value.
+fall back to the fixed value.

 Default value for bond-slave-src-mac-type is local.
 Some